Islamic design

 Requirements for Qatari building users

-Before moving on to the requirements for buildings, it would be a good idea to mention some of the aspects of security that relate to the way in which a Qatari owner might use his building.
+Before moving on to the requirements for buildings, it might be useful to mention some of the aspects of security that relate to the way in which a Qatari owner might use his building.

 In broad terms, residential buildings in Qatar are larger than those in Europe, more people use them, and there is considerable movement within and about them both from the extended family as well as servants and, in restricted areas, guests.